Lead & Our Environment

 In a perfect world, not living in a home with elevated lead levels is the best way to protect them.
 But we live in reality, and it’s a sad fact that some parents are forced to raise their children in less-than-optimal environments.

 If you know or suspect that there is lead contamination in your rental house or apartment, your landlord has the obligation to provide a safe living space for all tenants.
-He or she should be notified so that the proper decontamination steps can be taken.
+They should be notified so that the proper decontamination steps can be taken.
 Tenants can also notify the county or state health departments so that they can test for lead levels.

 Below are some tips for parents to take to protect their child from lead exposure as much as possible:

-- Reduce amount of household dust.
-This is especially vital during routine maintenance tasks, remodeling and renovations.
+- Reduce the amount of household dust: This is especially vital during routine maintenance tasks, remodeling, and renovations.

-- Take shoes off outside.
-Slip on a pair of slippers only worn inside.
+- Take your shoes off outside: Slip on a pair of slippers only worn inside.

-- Pick up paint chips.
-Use a paper towel to pick up, then wipe with a damp one.
+- Pick up paint chips: Use a paper towel to pick them up, then wipe them with a damp one.

 If you suspect that lead exposures have occurred with your children, seek medical testing for them.
-While there is no way to ameliorate the damage, getting your children supportive services they may now require can be beneficial to them as they grow up.
+While there is no way to ameliorate the damage, getting your children the supportive services they may now require can be beneficial.

 Lead Poisoning in the Home